15 Jul Audiovisual content: closed captioning and SDH

 In the first article on this topic, we addressed the challenges and solutions that make an audiovisual content accessible.
 Specifically, audiovisual content consists of a video track and an audio track: in this article we find out how to make the latter more accessible.

 However, this content is not equally usable for everyone.
-According to the World Health Organization (WHO), 466 million people in the world are deaf, and data suggest that the number will increase to 990 million by 2050.
+According to the World Health Organization (WHO), 466 million people in the world are deaf.
+And data suggest that the number will increase to 990 million by 2050.

 The accessibility of audiovisual content